CodeIntegrityBenchmark/Test_019/README.md

 * Make a commit on the feature branch to update expected results file.
 * Merge the feature branch with the main branch with PR.
 * Now squash the commits that were from the part of the feature branch till the second commit on the main branch.
+* Create a new branch to update expected results after squash and merge it with main using a PR.